Alphabetical Listing of Composers of Cello Concertos

 Henderson, Philip (b.1948) is an English composer who wrote a cello concerto called On the Beach with Alice that was premiered in 2013.
 This may be heard on SoundCloud in four parts played by Jacob Shaw.

 Henkemans, Hans (1913-1995) was a Dutch composer and psychiatrist who wrote a cello concerto in 1989.
+This may be heard on YouTube played by Dmitri Ferschtman.

 Henneberg, Albert (1901-1991) was a Swedish composer who wrote a cello concerto in 1948.

 Herbert, Victor (1859-1924) was an American cellist and composer who wrote two cello concertos: No.1 dates from 1882 and No.2 from 1894.
 Both have been recorded by Mark Kosower for Naxos and Lynn Harrell on Decca Eloquence.
 Several other recordings of No.2 have also been made.
-Herbert also wrote a Suite for cello and orchestra (1882) which has been recorded by Douglas Davis for Nonesuch, a Fantasia on The Desire (Schubert) in 1891, and Légende for cello and orchestra in 1893.
+Herbert also wrote a Suite for cello and orchestra (1882) which was recorded on LP by Douglas Davis for Nonesuch, a Fantasia on The Desire (Schubert) in 1891, and Légende for cello and orchestra in 1893.
 Herbert's Five Pieces (1900), originally for piano, have been arranged by Sam Dennison for cello and string orchestra, and these are included on Lynn Harrell's disc linked above.

 Herbison, Jeraldine (b.1941) is an Afro-American composer who wrote a cello concerto in 1993 that was premiered by Dawn Foster Dodson.